 “I noticed the marshes were not the same as they were back in the 1970s,” said Jack Reynolds, president of the Westport Fishermen’s Association.
 Back then, Reynolds would use the salt marsh islands as spots to mark his favorite fishing locations on the river.
 “I thought, ‘There’s something going on here that’s just not right.’”

 The longer it takes to issue these pollution limits, the worse the problem gets – and the more expensive it will be for communities like Westport to solve it.
-The Westport Rivers have now been languishing on the state’s “dirty waters” list due to nitrogen pollution for an astonishing 15 years.
+The Westport River has now been languishing on the state’s “dirty waters” list due to nitrogen pollution for an astonishing 15 years.